tq-systems/ci-meta-tq/README.md

 - pyro (not longer maintained)
 - rocko (no i.MX mfgtool support, not longer maintained)
 - warrior (dropped i.MX mfgtool support)
-- rocko-tqma8x (only for TQMa8 platforms, based on NXP BSP)
+- rocko-tqma8x (only for TQMa8 platforms, based on NXP BSP, not longer maintained)
+- sumo-tqmls1012al (only for TQMLS1012AL platform, based on NXP LSDK)
 - sumo-tqma8x (only for TQMa8 platforms, based on NXP BSP)
 - thud-tqma8x (only for TQMa8 platforms, based on NXP BSP, experimental)

-**Attention:** use README of used branch for exact details.
+**Attention:** use README.md of used branch for exact details.

 Branch names correspond to Yocto Project release names.
 Special branches supporting a special setup are named `<release-name>-<module>`